The “27 Club” – Famous Musicians Who All Died At This Young Age

 A founding member of the band The Grateful Dead, Ron McKernan, known affectionately by the band and Deadheads alike as “Pigpen,” was a piano and harmonica player on the San Francisco music scene.

-Pigpen had a close relationship with Janis Joplin, with both preferring booze to drugs at the time.
+Pigpen had a close relationship with Janis Joplin, with both preferring alcohol to drugs at the time.

 Despite his distaste for drugs, McKernan drank so heavily that he developed health issues by his early 20’s.
 He was found dead on March 8, 1973, as a result of a gastrointestinal hemorrhage.

-Legend has it that American blues pioneer Robert Johnson, born in 1911, sold his soul to the devil at the local crossroads to gain his success.
+Legend has it that American blues pioneer Robert Johnson, born in 1911, sold his soul to the devil at the local crossroads to succeed.

-Though he’s recognized as a master of the Delta Blue style of music, he received little public recognition while alive, participating in only two known recording sessions.
+Though he’s a master of the Delta blues music style, he received little public recognition while alive, participating in only two known recording sessions.

 His death was even more mysterious, passing on August 16, 1938, of unknown causes and disappearing.